Limit trees for free group automorphisms: universality: Preliminaries

 \subsection{Simplicial actions and train tracks}

-For a pretree~$T$, a \underline{direction} at $p \in T$ is a maximal subset~$D_p \subset T$ not separated by~$p$, i.e.~$p \notin [q,r]$ for all $q,r \in D_p$.
-A \underline{branch point} is a point with at least three directions and a \underline{branch} is a direction at a branch point.
+For a pretree~$T$, a \underline{direction} at $p \in T$ is a maximal subset~$D_p \subset T \setminus \{ p \}$ not separated by~$p$, i.e.~$p \notin [q,r]$ for all $q,r \in D_p$.
+A \underline{branch point} is a point with at least three directions, and a \underline{branch} is a direction at a branch point.
 An \underline{endpoint} is a point with at most one direction.
 A \emph{simple pretree} is a pretree whose closed intervals are finite subsets.
 A pretree~$T$ is \underline{simplicial} if it is real, its subset~$V$ of branch points and endpoints is a simple pretree, and no convex proper subset contains~$V$; a \underline{vertex} is a point in~$V$.
 An \underline{(open) edge} in a simplicial pretree~$T$ is a maximal convex subset $e \subset T$ that contains no vertex.
 By construction, edges are open intervals; the corresponding closed intervals in~$T$ are called \underline{closed edges}.

 \begin{rmk} Being simplicial is a property of a pretree, not an added structure!
 Besides that, our definition of a simplicial pretree is more general (with one exception) than the standard definition of a \emph{simplicial tree} and has the advantage that it is independent of any choice of metric/topology.
-See~\cite[Interlude]{Mut21b} for a discussion on this distinction.
-The one exception: \underline{the real line~$\mathbb R$ is not simplicial!} \end{rmk}
+See~\cite[Interlude]{Mut24} for a discussion on this distinction.
+The one exception: \underline{the real line~$\mathbb R$ is not a simplicial pretree!} \end{rmk}

 An \emph{$F$-pretree} is a pretree with an $F$-action by pretree-automorphisms.
-An \emph{$F$-pseudotree} (resp. \emph{$F$-tree}) is a pair of a real $F$-pretree and an \emph{$F$-invariant} hierarchy with full support (resp. \emph{$F$-invariant} convex metric); equivalently, an $F$-pseudotree (resp. $F$-tree) is a pseudotree (resp. tree) with an isometric $F$-action.
+An \emph{$F$-pseudotree} is a pair of a real $F$-pretree and an {$F$-invariant} hierarchy with full support; equivalently, an $F$-pseudotree (resp. $F$-tree) is a pseudotree with an isometric $F$-action.
 An $F$-pseudotree or $F$-tree is \underline{minimal} if the underlying $F$-pretree has no proper nonempty $F$-invariant convex subset; in this case, the underlying $F$-pretree has no endpoints.
-We mostly consider minimal $F$-pseudotrees or $F$-trees with trivial arc (pointwise) stabilizers.
+We mostly consider minimal $F$-pseudotrees with trivial arc (pointwise) stabilizers.

 Suppose an $F$-pseudotree $(T, (d_i)_{i=1}^n)$ has trivial arc stabilizers.
 For any nontrivial subgroup $G \le F$, the \underline{characteristic convex subset} (of~$T$) for~$G$ is the unique minimal nonempty $G$-invariant convex subset $T(G) \subset T$.
 In an $F$-tree $(T, d)$ with trivial arc stabilizers, the restriction of~$d$ to~$T(G)$ is a $G$-invariant convex metric, still denoted~$d$; the minimal $G$-tree $(T(G), d)$ is the \underline{characteristic subtree} (of $(T, d)$) for~$G$.